OpenTermsArchive/contrib-versions/Market/Terms of Service.md

 The **list price** is made up of the item price and buyer fee, and is the price you see on an item page.
 Transacting as a buyer:

 15\.
 If you have an Envato Market account, you can make payments in one of two ways: you can ‘Buy Now’ or you can buy Envato Credits via your Envato Market account.
-If you buy an item as a Guest you will only be able to ‘Buy Now’ as Envato Credits will not be available to Guests.

 16\. **Envato Credits**: When you place money into your Envato Market account it is converted by your financial institution from your currency to US Dollars.
 We then convert those US Dollars to Envato credits.
 One (1) Envato Credit is equal to one (1) US Dollar.